What does a family practice physician do?

 What are the prospects for a career as a family practice physician?

-Employment of all doctors is expected to grow faster than average for all professions, increasing 14% through 2016 (1).
+Employment of all physicians is expected to grow faster than average for all professions, increasing 14% from 2006 to 2016 (1).
 The growing and aging population with increased medical needs will drive job growth.

-Job prospects are expected to be good especially for family practice" physicians with extensive experience and specialty training.
-Numerous job openings will arise from the need to replace family practice doctors that retire, transfer, or leave the field for other reasons.
+Job prospects are expected to be good especially for family practice physicians with extensive experience and specialty training.
+Numerous job openings will arise from the need to replace family practice physicians that retire, transfer, or leave the field for other reasons.

 How much do family practice physicians make?